leolion3/Portfolio/README.md

     <img src="https://lh3.googleusercontent.com/F2CGan-SO4JPkvI7RxjksN97mC5EerzL-rKvzuMvwIOji1COJS_-2Bk59p4tXLd8bsQ=w720-h310-rw" width="17%">
     <img src="https://lh3.googleusercontent.com/Ebmg4CAn755JETg3MU2DIOVTVZLZUvJdVINBK2n6PykKf4f_i0coL_gEQObh_VCIA0Y=w720-h310-rw" width="17%">
     <img src="https://lh3.googleusercontent.com/AZq9XFuuxM06D02eTipgmsPg7UO7iIZL2OiMvayBcOLDG8j3VbrKWBr7gdd1rCt-Aw=w720-h310-rw" width="17%">
-    <p>Passwords can be a real hustle, especially when you have a thousand accounts for a gazillion different websites...<br>There are some great password generators out there, however how can you ever really trust such a service if it is not open sourced?<br />Stop worrying about your passwords today, with this Free, Open-Source Password Generator!<br>Password Generator is completely FREE and AD-FREE, it works 100% offline an creates you a password in seconds!<br>The source code can be found on <a style="color:#b5e853; text-decoration: none;" href="https://github.com/leolion3/App-Tutorial/tree/master/Password_Generator" target="_blank">Github</a>
+    <p>Passwords can be a real hustle, especially when you have a thousand accounts for a gazillion different websites...<br>There are some great password generators out there, however how can you ever really trust such a service if it is not open sourced?<br />Stop worrying about your passwords today, with this Free, Open-Source Password Generator!<br>Password Generator is completely FREE and AD-FREE, it works 100% offline an creates you a password in seconds!<br>The source code can be found on <a style="color:#b5e853; text-decoration: none;" href="https://github.com/leolion3/App-Tutorial/tree/master/Password_Generator" target="_blank">Github <i class="fa fa-external-link"></i></a>
     </p>
   </li>
 </ul>